Lepton PDFs and Multipurpose Single Lepton Searches at the LHC: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-We thank Giulia Zanderighi for very helpful comments on their paper~\cite{Buonocore:2020erb} and on the numerical implementation of the lepton PDFs.
-We also thank Rhorry Gauld for helpful comments about the leptonic PDFs of the proton.
-We further thank Philip Bechtle for a useful discussion about the strategy for the analysis.
+We thank Giulia Zanderighi for very helpful comments on their paper~\cite{Buonocore:2020erb} and on the numerical implementation of the lepton PDFs, Rhorry Gauld for helpful comments about the leptonic PDFs of the proton, both Philip Bechtle and Admir Greljo for useful discussions about search strategies and other relevant limits, and lastly Simon Knapen for comments on the manuscript.
 The work of HKD and SN has been supported by BMBF project grant 05H18PDCA1.
 VML is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC 2121 “Quantum Universe” - 39083330.
+VML also acknowledges the financial support by Ministerio de Universidades and “European Union- NextGenerationEU/PRTR” under the Grant No. María Zambrano ZA2021-081, and the Spanish Grants No. PID2020–113775GB-I00 (AEI) and No. CIPROM/ 2021/054 (Generalitat Valenciana).